davidzk3/prediction-market-ops-playbook/runbooks/oracle-failure-response.md

 This runbook applies when:

-\- Oracle returns incorrect or contradictory data
+- Oracle returns incorrect or contradictory data

-\- Oracle cannot be trusted to resolve an outcome
+- Oracle cannot be trusted to resolve an outcome

-\- Resolution assumptions are violated
+- Resolution assumptions are violated

-\- External data sources are compromised
+- External data sources are compromised

----

-\## Definition of Oracle Failure

-An oracle failure occurs when \*\*resolution correctness cannot be guaranteed\*\*, including:

-\- Conflicting oracle proposals

-\- Disputed resolution with unresolved escalation

-\- External data source proven incorrect or manipulated

-\- Oracle contract bug or misconfiguration

-\- Chain-level failure preventing oracle execution

-Oracle failure is \*\*not\*\*:

-\- Normal resolution delay

-\- Slow proposer participation

-\- Expected optimistic dispute windows